puppetlabs-toy-chest/puppet-webhooks/README.md

 Quick Start
 ====

 First, review the [Heroku Quickstart][quickstart] guide.
+Create an account and install the Toolbelt.
+To use this code you'll need to verify your account by adding a valid credit card, even if you use the free facilities.
+Without this verification you will receive an error within Heroku when receiving notifications.

 Next, we simply need to create a copy of this application.  run `heroku create` which will add a git remote named `heroku` to the git repository.
 Deployments will happen with a simple `git push heroku`.

 Here's what the first step, `heroku create` looks like.
 An application name and URL will automatically be chosen for you.
 The application name may be